WHO WE ARE

 The cutting-edge co-developer of the CD, the DVD and the Blu-ray Disc format, Sony continues to break new ground with innovative products like the PlayStation®3, the PlayStation® Vita, BRAVIA® LCD televisions, VAIO® personal computers, Xperia™ smartphones and tablets, Handycam® camcorders, the F65 4K professional camera, and the Cyber-shot®, Alpha DSLR and NEX digital cameras.
 In 2012, Sony led the movie, television and music industries with 21 Academy Award, 25 Golden Globe and 78 Grammy nominations.
 Sony has brought the world such acclaimed movies as “The Amazing Spider-Man,” “Men in Black 3” and “The Social Network” and produces hit television shows like “Breaking Bad,” “The Dr. Oz Show,” “Jeopardy!” and “Wheel of Fortune.”
 Sony music artists include Adele, Michael Jackson, Bruce Springsteen, Paul Simon, Usher and Kenny Chesney.
 And, the Sony Entertainment Network is the ultimate destination for digital music, movies, television programs and games delivered through the PlayStation Network and the Music Unlimited and Video Unlimited services.

 The power of two.
-With a firm grasp of the future, Masaru Ibuka (left), a brilliant engineer, and Akio Morita (right), a physics graduate with a flair for marketing, found Sony, now recognized as a global leader in innovative consumer electronics and entertainment experiences.
+With a firm grasp of the future, Masaru Ibuka (right), a brilliant engineer, and Akio Morita (left), a physics graduate with a flair for marketing, found Sony, now recognized as a global leader in innovative consumer electronics and entertainment experiences.

 Cooking up something new.
 While Sony’s first consumer product prototype, an electric rice cooker, was admittedly rather primitive, the innovative spirit behind developing products that not only meet, but exceed, people’s expectations remains the driving force behind Sony today.